 - Step 2 If the performance does not meet the standard or, if a similar incident of unsatisfactory performance occurs, the supervisor will arrange a meeting with the employee to discuss the issue and what action is needed to correct the performance.
 Following the discussion, a written report will be given to the employee including the date for performance review.
 A copy of this report will be placed on the employee's personnel file and will constitute the second warning. - Step 3 If the performance is still below expectations, following the meeting to discuss the performance, a third written warning will be given the employee outlining the steps to correct the performance and a date by which the performance is expected to meet the standard.
 This warning will contain any actions that will be taken if the performance does not meet the standard by the time agreed upon.
-Actions that could be considered are: - suspension - demotion - termination - 4.
+Actions that could be considered are: - a.
+Suspension - b.
+Demotion - c.
+Termination - 4.
 When making decisions about disciplinary actions, consideration is to be given to all relevant circumstances, the extent or lack of appropriate training and orientation and the employee's explanation. - 5.
 All disciplinary actions are recorded and placed on the employee's file.
-The report will contain: - the nature of the issue - details of the issue including dates - basis of proof - summary of previous issues of similar nature, discipline applied and date - disciplinary actions taken for current issue - plan for correction - date of review of performance - 6.
+The report will contain: - a.
+The nature of the issue. - b.
+Details of the issue including dates. - c.
+Basis of proof. - d.
+Summary of previous issues of similar nature, discipline applied and date. - e.
+Disciplinary actions taken for current issue. - f.
+Plan for correction. - g.
+Date of review of performance. - 6.
 All disciplinary records will remain on the employee's file for the duration of their employment. - 7.
 In situations of extreme sensitivity of the information collected about an issue, the records will be sealed and placed in a secure location.
 A note to this effect will be placed on the employee's file.